GaelGirodon/ci-badges-action/README.md

 - `**/*test*.xml`
 - `**/*junit*.xml`

-This is the default format and location with JUnit, but most test runners support this format too, natively or using an additional reporter:
+This is the default format with JUnit, but most test runners support this format too, natively or using an additional reporter:

 - **Maven**: `mvn test` → `target/{surefire,failsafe}-reports/TEST-*.xml`
 - **Gradle**: `gradle test` → `build/test-results/test/**/TEST-*.xml`